 Get ready to seek out the hidden treasures you never knew existed in Leeds’ suburbs…

 Whether you’ve just moved to Leeds or lived here all your life, there’s always something new to discover, especially if you venture out to the suburbs.
 Tucked away, off the beaten path, you’ll find a raft of hidden gems that are well-worth seeking out.
-From secret record stores to crafting cafes, oriental gardens and Yorkshire vineyards, it’s time to get back on board and start exploring.
+From secret record stores to games arcades, oriental gardens and Yorkshire vineyards, it’s time to get back on board and start exploring.

 Level Up Academy

 Ever wondered how you get into the world of parkour?
 Level Up Academy is the answer.
-This non-profit community organisation runs a 3,000 square foot urban sports centre in Beeston where you can give both parkour and free running a try.
+This non-profit community organisation runs a 3,000-square-foot urban sports centre in Beeston where you can give both parkour and free running a try.
 You’ll build up your strength and agility as you move at speed from one spot to the next.
-But that’s not all – their wide-ranging activity programme offers everything from cheerleading to acrobatics, circus arts and aerial gymnastics.
+But that’s not all – their wide-ranging activity programme offers everything from cheerleading to ninja fit and tumble classes.

 The Little Bookshop

 The Little Bookshop is the only independent children’s book shop in Leeds.
 Their team are experts in children’s literature and they pride themselves on finding new ways to encourage young people to read.
 Their collection is vast, stocking everything from picture books to short stories and young adult novels.
 Need a recommendation?
 Just ask a member of their team.
 Keep an eye out for special story time sessions and events with popular children’s writers.

 The Little Bookshop, 47 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.